 Low Testosterone May Cause Health Problems That Lead To Erectile Dysfunction

-Men with erectile dysfunction should be examined for testosterone deficiency and the metabolic syndrome.
+Men with erectile dysfunction should be examined for testosterone deficiency and metabolic syndrome.
 A new study shows these conditions commonly occur together.
 Moreover, Specialists will present the results at The Endocrine Society’s 90th Annual Meeting in San Francisco.

 Erectile Dysfunction Sheds Light on Men’s Overall Health, Study Finds